Expert Ideas for Engaging Your Association Memberships

-According to Marketing General’s comprehensive Membership Marketing and Benchmarking Report, other major factors contributing to opting out include being unable to justify membership costs, failure to realize any significant ROI, and simply forgetting to renew altogether.
+According to Marketing General’s comprehensive Membership Marketing and Benchmarking Report, other significant factors contributing to opting out include being unable to justify membership costs, failure to recognize any significant ROI, and simply forgetting to renew altogether.

 Now, what do these reasons all have in common?
 They boil down to value—or a lack thereof.

 If your association isn’t consistently delivering value to its members, what’s to stop them from up and leaving when their membership is approaching expiration?

 In order for your association to thrive, you need to do everything you can to retain existing memberships.
 Let’s look at why member engagement is so crucial for your association, as well as five tips from the experts that will help you get those essential renewals and attract new members.

 Why Is Member Engagement So Important For An Association?

 The key to retention is member engagement.
 But what does “engagement” really mean?
 Rather than defining this term by the sheer number of activities a member participates in, it’s more about cultivating relationships.